the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 ## List of changes to DeCiv Redux's base 14 factions:

 #### Atlas
-- They are given a Mountain start bias and are now forbidden from building Enslaved units, Prison Camps and Work Camps.
+- They are given a Mountain start bias and are now forbidden from building Enslaved units and Work Camps.
 - All of their Melee Personnel units (except Mounted units) now inherit the Surveyor ability promotion regardless of whether or not they upgraded from a Surveyor.
 - The unnecessary and nonsensical double production speed towards their unique Electrostatic Generators was removed.
 - They no longer have any starting techs or Science penalty.